Jutho/Strided.jl/README.md

 all of them.
 Any dimension can always be split into smaller dimensions, but two subsequent dimensions `i` and `i+1` can only be joined if `stride(A,i+1) == size(A,i)*stride(A,i)`.
-Instead of overloading `reshape`, Strided.jl provides a separate function `sreshape` which returns a `StridedView` over the same parent data, or throws an error if this is impossible.
+Instead of overloading `reshape`, Strided.jl provides a separate function `sreshape` which returns a `StridedView` over the same parent data, or throws a runtime error if this is impossible.

 ## Broadcasting and `map(reduce)`